 The King House Association is a nonprofit association preserving and protecting the last of the original Odawa hand-hewn log homes on Lamkin Road in Good Hart, Michigan.
 The House will be a site for telling the story of Middle Village/Good Hart from prehistory to the present.

-KHA Board member and NCMC Professor Kerri Finlayson will present a talk on the History and Archaeology of the King House September 19, 2019 – 5:30 p.m.
-Harbor Springs History Museum.
+KHA Board member and NCMC Professor Kerri Finlayson presented a sold-out talk on the History and Archaeology of the King House on September 19, 2019 – 5:30 p.m. at the Harbor Springs History Museum.
 Slides from her presentation will be posted soon.

 Thanks to broad community support, in 2015 the King House Association was able to purchase the last original 19th century handhewn log home which is located on Lamkin Road in Middle Village/Good Hart, Michigan.